 To quote the agency website, “By filing a consumer complaint and telling your story, you contribute to federal enforcement and consumer protection efforts on a national scale and help us identify trends and track the issues that matter most.”

-Visit the complaint center page here to file a complaint.
+Visit the FCC’s complaint center page here to file a complaint.

-If you have not already added your phone number to the National Do Not Call Registry, do it.
-It will not prevent spam calls but adds your name to a “do not call” list for sales and marketing calls, so it will help cut down on those types of calls.
+If you haven’t already added your phone number to the National Do Not Call Registry, do it.
+It won’t prevent spam calls but adds your name to a “do not call” list for sales and marketing calls, so it will help cut down on those types of calls.

 Scammers are using new tactics every day to trick people into revealing personal information.
 You must be vigilant and know that these types of calls happen.

 Always err on the side of caution.
-It is better to suspect that every call can potentially be malicious than to fall for a spoof call and ending up losing money or becoming the victim of identity theft.
+It’s better to suspect that every call can potentially be malicious than to fall for a spoof call and end up losing money or becoming the victim of identity theft.